cbk914/CV19/README.md

 # CV19
-Repository of files for the anti-phishing campaign launched by the cybervolunteer group CV19 and other trusted information about anti-COVID-19 initiatives.
+Repository of files for independent anti-phishing COVID-19 campaign and other trusted information about anti-COVID-19 initiatives.
++500 malware hashes, +5800 domains, +1000 IP's.
+They can be used on antimalware products, DNS blocklist devices and software [Pi-Hole](https://pi-hole.net), [pfSense](https://www.pfsense.org), [OPNsense](https://opnsense.org)...
-Information compiled from public sources, direct contributions, Telegram Groups and own research.
+Information compiled from public sources, direct contributions from international researchers, Telegram Groups and own research.
 Thanks to all people that are sending me the scam & phishing messages,hashes and infected apps they receive, and, of course, those who contribute with their hard work to this cause (you know who you are).
 Together for victory :)